puppetlabs/puppetdb/documentation/configure.markdown

 ### `store-usage`

+**Note**: This setting is deprecated and ignored by PuppetDB.
+It will be removed from PuppetDB in a future release.

 Sets the maximum amount of space in megabytes that PuppetDB's ActiveMQ can use for persistent message storage.

 ### `temp-usage`

+**Note**: This setting is deprecated and ignored by PuppetDB.
+It will be removed from PuppetDB in a future release.

 Sets the maximum amount of space in megabytes that PuppetDB's ActiveMQ can use for temporary message storage.

 ### `memory-usage`

+**Note**: This setting is deprecated and ignored by PuppetDB.
+It will be removed from PuppetDB in a future release.

 This setting sets the maximum amount of memory in megabytes available for PuppetDB's ActiveMQ Broker.